Wissahickon, Philadelphia: Transportation

 Along the perimeter of Wissahickon is one of the longest and oldest thoroughfares in Philadelphia, Ridge Avenue.

 One SEPTA Regional Rail line connects the neighborhood to Center City: the Manayunk/Norristown Line stops at the Wissahickon station.
 The station was once home to a building designed by the renowned architect Frank Furness; however, the building was later demolished.
 Improvements were made to the existing station, and during Summer 2016, local artist and Moore College of Art & Design faculty member, David Guinn painted a mural on a retaining wall running along the outbound platform of the station, coordinated by the Wissahickon Interested Citizen's Association, Mural Arts Program, and Cook-Wissahickon School.

 The neighborhood is also served by bus routes 9, 27, and 65.
-The Wissahickon Transportation Center offers connecting service to routes 1, 9, 27, 35, 38, 61, 62, 65, 124, 125, & R. Plans for renovating the Wissahickon Transportation Center were released in 2018 by the Philadelphia City Planning Commission.
+The Wissahickon Transportation Center offers connecting service to routes 1, 9, 27, 35, 38, 52, 61, 62, 65, 82, 124, & 125.
+Plans for renovating the Wissahickon Transportation Center were released in 2018 by the Philadelphia City Planning Commission.
 Called the Wissahickon Gateway Plan, the plan's proposals to expand the transfer station, improve Ridge Avenue, extend the Schuylkill River Trail, and introduce new development (including shops, offices, and apartments) were met with mixed reviews.
+However, in 2025, a new terminal opened next to the old loop.
+This new terminal has berths, & countdown clocks.
+The new terminal was built so that when more routes join Routes 1, 9, 27, 35, 38, 52, 61, 62, 65, 82, 124, & 125, they can get a berth to occupy each part of the terminal.
+Route 52 was extended to Wissahickon in 2026 in preparation of the New Bus Network.